 Overview: What is shingles?

-Shingles gets its name because of its typical appearance.
-It often produces skin rashes that run like a belt or cord over a nerve pathway that lies beneath the skin.
 Anyone who comes down with shingles has become infected with viruses.
 They belong to the herpes virus family and are also the cause of chickenpox, which always precedes shingles.
 Only those who have had a chickenpox infection can get herpes zoster.
 More than 95 percent of all adults in Switzerland contracted chickenpox in childhood.
 Even if you no longer remember it and this childhood disease is long behind you: The viruses that caused it, the so-called varicella zoster viruses, are still dormant in your body.
-These viruses do not cause a new outbreak of chickenpox, but they can cause unpleasant shingles (herpes zoster).
-One in three adults will experience this at some point, usually in later life.
-Affected are predominantly women and men aged 50 and older, as well as people suffering from immunodeficiency.
-In rare cases, however, younger people also contract herpes zoster.
-In total, around 20,000 to 40,000 people in Switzerland are diagnosed with shingles every year.

-Origin: How is shingles formed?
+Origin: How does shingles (herpes zoster) develop?

-Why viruses that have been inactive for years or even decades suddenly come to life and produce shingles is not precisely known.
-What is certain, however, is that this happens primarily when the body’s own immune defenses no longer function optimally.
-This can be the case in old age or in the case of an immune deficiency, such as occurs during or after a serious illness.
-When the time comes, the varicella zoster viruses first begin to multiply.
-Subsequently, they move along nerves towards the skin, causing inflammation.
-In response, painful blisters filled with viruses form under the surface of the skin.
-They are arranged in groups and appear as a reddish rash.
-It is also called zoster.
 Unlike the highly contagious chickenpox, patients suffering from shingles have little to no contagion.
 Nevertheless, contact with the blisters or blister contents should be avoided, especially if you have a weakened immune system or are pregnant – and have never had a chickenpox infection.
 The period of time in which you can catch shingles from someone who has it is usually five to seven days.
 More precisely, the risk of infection begins with the appearance of the first skin blisters and ends with their complete crusting.

-Symptoms: How does shingles manifest?
+Shingles symptoms: How does shingles manifest

 Online skin check: Quick and convenient from home